itscrystal/blog/_posts/2017-11-03-craigslist-branding.md

 # Table of Contents

-1. Introduction: Craigslist, Over the Years
+1. Introduction
 1. Re-Discovery
     1. Stakeholder Interviews
     1. User Research
 1. Problem Definition
     1. The Questions
     1. Could Lack of Brand be a brand?
 1. Ideation
     1. Mind-Mapping Personality
     1. Logo Exploration
 1. Creation
   1. The Branding Guide
 1. Resources

+# Intro

-# Intro: Craigslist over the years
+## Craigslist over the years

-Craigslist's website has not changed over the years.
+Craigslist was founded in 1995 by [Craig Newmark](https://www.inc.com/magazine/201609/jon-fine/inc-interview-craigslist.html), around the beginning of the [dot-com bubble](http://time.com/3741681/2000-dotcom-stock-bust/).
+The website has not changed much over the years; Information architecture has remained virtually the same and visual design is arguably non-existent.
 ![](https://static.notion-static.com/810c8bc3-a744-4970-badb-24823fc55981/craigslist-overtheyears.png)

-Its logo looks like a 90s style link you have previously visited.
+_Craigslist's site in 1998, 2000, and 2010._

+The logo is reminiscent of a 1990s-style previously-visited link.

 ![](https://static.notion-static.com/70d4dbce-6d5c-43b0-afdc-0c281a3a4ac1/craigslist-logo-transparent-2.png)
+_Craigslist's logo._

 Does Craigslist need a rebrand?
 What would it look like if it did?
 I spent a couple of attempting to answer these questions on my own.
 I conducted some research on Craigslist's brand, gauged users' impressions, explored solutions, and crafted a simple, hypothetical redesign on their brand.